nesfit/domainradar-infra/docs/pipeline_and_models.md

 Symbolically, the merging operation does this:
 ```
 all_IP_data_for_DN <- collected_IP_data
-  .group by key: get groups keyed by (DN:IP) that contains IP-coll. results
+  .group by key: get groups of IP-collector results keyed by a (DN, IP) pair
-  .aggregate: for each (DN:IP) group, make a map of <IP-coll. name -> IP-coll. result>
+  .aggregate: for each (DN, IP) group, make a map of <IP-coll. name -> IP-coll. result>
-  .group by DN
+  .group by DN: get groups of maps keyed by a DN
   .aggregate: for each DN group, make a map of <IP -> map of <IP-coll. name -> IP-coll. result>>

 zone_table <- table from processed_zone